-2.4 AWARD BIOS BEEP CODE
+4.1 AWARD BIOS BEEP CODE

-Beep Meaning One long beepfollowed by two short Video card not found or video card beeps memory bad High-low siren sound CPU overheated System will shut down automatically One Short beep when system boot-up No error found during POST Long beeps every other second No DRAM detected or install
+Beep Meaning One long beep followed by two short beeps memory bad High-low siren sound CPU overheated, system will shut down automatically boot-up No error found during POST Long beeps every other second No DRAM detected or install

-2.5 TROUBLESHOOTING
+4.2 TROUBLESHOOTING

-TROUBLESHOUTING Probable Solution No power to the system at all Power light don't illuminate, fan inside power supply does not turn on.
+Probable Solution No power to the system at all Power light don't illuminate, fan inside power supply does not turn on.
 Indicator light on key board does not turn on.
 Make sure power cable is securely plugged in.
 Replace cable.
 Contact technical support.
 System inoperative.
 Keyboard lights are on, power indicator lights are lit, and hard drive is spinning.
 Using even pressure on both ends of the DIMM, press down firmly until the module snaps into place.
-System does not boot from hard disk driv e, can be bootedfrom CD-ROM driv e.
+System does not boot from hard disk drive, can be bootedfrom CD-ROM drive.
 Check cable running from disk to disk controller board.
 Make sure both ends are securely plugged in; check the drive type in the standard CMOS setup.
 Backing up the hard drive is extremely important.
 All hard disks are capable of breaking down at any time.
 System only boots from CD-ROM.
 Hard disk can be read and applications can be used but booting from hard disk is impossible.
 Back up data and applications files.
 Reformat the hard drive.
 Re-install applications and data using backup disks.
 Screen message says "Invalid Configuration" or "CMOS Failure."
 Review system's equipment.
 Make sure correct information is in setup.
-Cannot boot system after installing second hard driv e.
+Cannot boot system after installing second hard drive.
 Set master/slave jumpers correctly.
-Run SET UP program and select correct drive types.
+Run SETUP program and select correct drive types.
 Call the drive manufacturers for compatibility with other drives.

-CHAPTER 3: WARPSPEEDERTM
+CHAPTER 5: WARPSPEEDERTM

-3.1 Introduction
+5.1 Introduction